freshworks/crayons/packages/crayons-core/src/components/modal/readme.md

 Type: `Promise<boolean>`

-promise which resolves to true on closing
+promise that resolves to true

 ## Dependencies